Primahale/weatherapp/README.md

 This  project was completed in 2-3 days.
-I tried to bulid small weather App with mapping and other 7 days information about temperature shown in this app.With all the Concepts we learned in Masai School till Unit-3.Checkout my App by clicking on the link below and find the Source Code in the Main Branch.
+I tried to bulid small weather App with google map and other 7 days information about temperature shown in this app.With all the Concepts we learned in Masai School till Unit-3.Checkout my App by clicking on the link below and find the Source Code in the Main Branch.
 <br/>
 <br/>
 <a href="my-mini-youtube.netlify.app">